Trump to recognize Jerusalem as Israel capital, delay embassy move

 The president spoke to Israeli Prime Minister Benjamin Netanyahu, King Abdullah of Jordan and Palestinian Authority President Mahmoud Abbas, the White House said.
 On Monday, the president spoke with French President Emmanuel Macron about the "path to peace in the Middle East," according to the White House.

-After Trump's call with Abbas, Palestinian Presidential Spokesman Nabil Abu Rdeineh said Trump "briefed President Abbas on his intention to move the U.S. embassy from Tel Aviv to" Jerusalem, though no official decision was conveyed.
+After Trump's call with Abbas, a spokesman for Abbas, Nabil Abu Rudeineh, said Trump "briefed President Abbas on his intention to move the U.S. embassy from Tel Aviv to" Jerusalem, though no official decision was conveyed.

 Jordan's official news agencies also reported that Trump updated King Abdullah on his intention to move the embassy.

-"His Majesty King Abdullah on Tuesday received a phone call from U.S. President Donald Trump, who indicated his desire to move the United States embassy from Tel Aviv to Jerusalem," a Jordanian statement said.

-In the phone call, King Abdullah warned of pre-empting a comprehensive solution that leads to the establishment of a Palestinian state, with East Jerusalem as its capital, the statement added.
-"His Majesty emphasized that Jerusalem is key to achieving peace and stability in the region and the world."
+In their phone call, King Abdullah warned of pre-empting a comprehensive solution that leads to the establishment of a Palestinian state, with East Jerusalem as its capital, the statement said.
+"His majesty emphasized that Jerusalem is key to achieving peace and stability in the region and the world."

 Iraqi Prime Minister Haider al-Abadi condemned the possible embassy announcement, saying that it would be seen a hostile move against Arabs and Muslims.